skip to content

 ...

-In this case, hop 4 (c-ce.b-ec.net.cam.ac.uk) is the first pass through the border router; hop 5 (inside.nat-2.net.cam.ac.uk) is the NAT router; hop 6 (gw-n2o.b-ew.net.cam.ac.uk) is the traffic returning to the border router, after being NATed; hop 7 is the first router on Janet/EastERN, outside the UDN.
-Different internal UDN-wide private addresses may use slightly different addresses and hosts, as they pass through different parts of the NAT service.
+In this case, hop 4 (c-mi.b-jc.net.cam.ac.uk) is the first pass through the border router; hop 5 (in.n-2.net.cam.ac.uk) is the NAT router; hop 6 (gw-n2o.b-jw.net.cam.ac.uk) is the traffic returning to the border router, after being NATed; hop 7 is the first router on Janet, outside the UDN.
+Different internal local addresses may use slightly different addresses and hosts, as they pass through different parts of the NAT service.

-This arrangement leaves traffic that does not need to be translated (e.g. IPv4 public addresses, IPv6 public addresses and multicast) to flow straight through the border router without passing through the NAT equipment (the orange arrow on the above diagram).
-As such, the introduction of the NAT service should not have any impact (either in terms of path or performance) on traffic which does not need to be translated.
+This arrangement leaves traffic that does not need to be translated (e.g. IPv4 global addresses, IPv6 global addresses and multicast) to flow straight through the border router without passing through the NAT equipment (the orange arrow on the above diagram).
+As such, the NAT service should not have any impact (either in terms of path or performance) on traffic which does not need to be translated.

 Protocol support